Now open source

 Expressive by Default

-Pattern matching, async concurrency, and AI agents -- all with clean, readable syntax.
+Pattern matching, async concurrency, and HTTP+JSON servers -- all with clean, readable syntax.

 shapes.tb